-“Star Wars” aficionados are an unusual breed, and the disappointment they’ve felt regarding the franchise’s last two movies was mostly deserved.
-Hard-to-please types might finally find something to smile about with Cartoon Network’s vignettes, which represent a novel marketing tool and an intriguing experiment with the animated form.
+“Star Wars” aficionados are an unusual breed, and the disappointment they’ve felt regarding the franchise’s last two movie installments was genuine and mostly deserved.
+Those hard-to-please types might finally find something to smile about with Cartoon Network’s vignettes using the characters, which represent both a novel marketing tool and an intriguing experiment with the animated form.